spiral/docs/docs/en/temporal/configuration.md

 ];
 ```

+### RoadRunner

-In your RoadRunner configuration file `.rr.yaml`, add a temporal plugin section.
-This will allow you to specify the
+In your RoadRunner configuration file `.rr.yaml`, add a section `temporal`.
+This lets you set the server address and the
-`address` of your Temporal server, as well as the number of workers for your activities:
+number of workers.
+For example:

 ```yaml .rr.yaml
 ...